-This course builds on the knowledge and skills developed in Fitness and Lifestyle Management I. Topics include: coronary heart disease prevention, basic nutrition and heart-smart eating, stress management, back injury prevention, fitness assessment and exercise prescription.
-Through participation in a variety of learning experiences, students gain the knowledge and skills necessary to make positive lifestyle changes.
+This course builds on the knowledge and skills developed in Fitness and Lifestyle Management I. Topics include: coronary heart disease prevention, basic nutrition and heart-smart eating, body composition management, cardiovascular fitness assessment and exercise participation and prescription.
+Through participation in a variety of learning experiences, students gain the knowledge and skills necessary to make positive lifestyle changes with an emphasis on cardiovascular health.
 If students choose to incorporate their knowledge and skills into daily living, they will see an overall increase in personal wellness and fitness, as well as improved performance on law enforcement specific fitness tests.